 Students shall be eligible for a refund for those credit hours dropped by the “last date to qualify for a refund” date as noted in the Academic Calendar.
 To be eligible for a refund, a student must log into their My LFCC account to drop a course by the refund deadline date.
 It is the student’s responsibility to be aware of all deadline dates listed in the Academic Calendar.
-After the drop period has passed, there shall be no refunds, unless due to highly unusual emergency or extenuating circumstance.
+After the drop period has passed, there shall be no refunds, unless exceptional circumstances exist.

 Under exceptional circumstances, Lord Fairfax Community College (LFCC) can grant tuition refund/debt removals for students who withdraw after the final drop date.
 Refund/debt removals are guided by Virginia Community College System (VCCS) Policy 18.104.22.168 Exceptional Cases Caused by VCCS or College.

 These have been defined as the following: